How to monetize your Pinterest audience step-by-step

 1. Add your products to Sellfy

-Start by uploading your products.
-Printables, planners, Lightroom presets, lesson plans, templates, ebooks, merch.
+Upload your products.
+Printables, planners, crochet patterns, Lightroom presets, Canva templates, recipe ebooks, art prints, or merch.
 All from one dashboard.
 No developer, no design skills needed.

 2. Add your Sellfy link in your Pinterest profile

-Add your store link to your Pinterest profile or individual Pins using the link field.
-Every Pin you create becomes an entry point to your store.
+Add your store URL to your Pinterest profile, or to individual Pins using the destination URL field.
+Every Pin becomes a permanent entry point, often for 18+ months.

 3. Get paid.
 Instantly.

-When a buyer pays, the money lands directly in your Stripe or PayPal account.
+When a buyer pays, the money lands in your Stripe or PayPal account the same day.
+No 14-day hold.
+No waiting to build a track record.
 Your digital products are delivered automatically.
 Physical and POD orders ship from our print partners.

 Pinterest gets you the audience.
 Sellfy makes you money.